 Disclaimer: The writer of this article accepts no responsibility for the accuracy of this page, particularly with the possible future implementation of the 'Citizen Security Law' (Ley de la Seguridad Ciuidadana).
-My advice to visitors to any country to be extra careful with drug use and possession.
+My advice to visitors to any country is to be extra careful with drug use and possession.
 There are plenty of excellent Drinks in Spain, so why not refrain from other drug use during your time in Spain?

-Note that, as anywhere in the world, the interpretation of 'personal use' is open to debate.
-If a policeman takes a disliking to a group of noisy foreigners, he might use any drugs found on you as an excuse to cause you problems.
-I would advise against consuming cannabis in Spain.
+So there you have it: the complicated legal situation of cannabis in Spain.
+However, it's important to keep in mind that—as anywhere in the world—the interpretation of "personal use" here in Spain is open to debate.
+If a policeman takes a disliking to a group of noisy foreigners, they might use any drugs found on your person as an excuse to cause you problems.

-Note that Spain's cannabis laws are more relaxed than those of France and Gibraltar, so do not try to carry the drug across the border.
+Finally, be sure to remember that Spain's cannabis laws are more relaxed than those of France and Gibraltar, so do not try to carry the drug across the border.

 In Portugal, the use of cannabis (and all drugs) is decriminalized, but not legal.